Jonathan: Bridge Graduate in Cozumel, Mexico

 For his latest career adventure, Jonathan’s been living and teaching in Cozumel, Mexico where we caught up with him.
-He took some time out of his schedule to tell us what it’s like teaching English in paradise!
+He took some time out of his schedule to tell us what it’s like teaching English in Mexico.

 You took your CELTA course in Mexico.
 Do you feel that was a better decision than taking it at home before you went abroad?

 I wanted the abroad experience.
 It was my first time abroad and I wanted to stay close to home.
 I think it was the right decision for me.
 Each person’s situation is different.
 It is easier to get a job being there than through emails and phone calls.

 How did you find your first job in Mexico?